 The County's 24/7 hotline is staffed by people who are trained in trauma-informed care and well educated in the County's homeless services and coordinated entry system.
 Staff screen and assess all callers utilizing the Triage Assessment Tool to determine if they are homeless or at risk of imminent homelessness.
-All clients-are assisted in being linked to mainstream resources outside the Homeless Services System including: Social Services, Energy Assistance, Somatic and Behavioral Health, SOAR, Employment Programs, Food Pantries, etc. Basic client information is entered into HMIS, along with the documentation of any services or referrals which were provided.
+All clients are assisted in being linked to mainstream resources outside the Homeless Services System including: Social Services, Energy Assistance, Somatic and Behavioral Health, SOAR, Employment Programs, Food Pantries, etc. Basic client information is entered into HMIS, along with the documentation of any services or referrals which were provided.

 If a client meets the criteria for being homeless or at imminent risk of homelessness, hotline staff immediately makes efforts to resolve the household's housing crisis through mediation, emergency rental assistance, and/or "rapid re-housing lite".
 If these diversion efforts are not successful and homelessness for the individual/family cannot be prevented the individual/family will be placed in emergency shelter, provided space is available.
+Priority for placements in non-congregate emergency shelter initiatives will be prioritized for persons with severe service needs.
 Regardless of whether space is available the household's information will appear on the CoC's By Name List.